Want to get fit and not sure where to start? Or are you a regular gym bunny and like to validate your long hours working out?

 1) People who work out with a partner and more likely to stick with their fitness regimes.

 Additionally, the study found that people who offered emotional support and encouragement to their partners were more likely to exercise than partners who only offered practical support, like never missing a session.

 So find a friend and encourage each other to meet your fitness goals!

 2) Scheduling in rest days gives your body the time it needs to recover and improve.

 3) It takes 12 weeks of an exercise routine before you start to see measurable changes to your body.

-Naturally, the rate at which you notice changes varies depending on your body, type of workouts and how often you work out.
-The key to achieving a change in your appearance is working out regularly so exercise becomes an essential part of your day.
+- The key to achieving a change in your appearance is working out regularly so exercise becomes an essential part of your day.

 4) Music can inadvertently get you moving faster during those tough workouts.

 Research dates back to 1911, when cyclists were found to pedal faster while a band was playing music.